Program TypeProject Assistance

 - Application Type

-Project Assistance: Media Arts Organizations supports the development, enrichment, and creation of new or unique independent media arts programming including exhibitions, dissemination projects, artists’ residencies, exploration of new artistic or curatorial practices, community engagement and audience development.
+Projects Assistance: Media Arts Organizations supports the development, enrichment, and creation of new or unique independent media arts programming and documentation including exhibitions, dissemination projects, new works, artists’ residencies, exploration of new artistic or curatorial practices, community engagement and audience development.

 BC Arts Council defines media arts as works in film, video, audio/sound art and new media.
 New media includes information and communications technologies used for artistic expression.

 Submissions from applicants who do not meet eligibility criteria will not be forwarded for assessment.
 To be eligible, an applicant must: